To celebrate International Women’s Day we look at some remarkable young women blazing their own trail in motorsport writes Geraldine Herbert

-After a complete overhaul and numerous performance upgrades to her car “The Green Monster” over a 22 month period, 2017 was set to be another achievable year for Danielle until disaster struck, both hers and her brothers cars were completely destroyed in an accidental fire at her Tuners Garage early last Summer.
+After a complete overhaul and numerous performance upgrades to her car “The Green Monster”, a green Nissan S14a, over a 22 month period, 2017 was set to be another achievable year for Danielle until disaster struck, both hers and her brothers competition cars were completely destroyed in an accidental fire at her Tuners Garage early last Summer.

 Nicole is a final year student of Accountancy and Business in UL, Limerick and as a result of her success has recently been made en Elite Student by the University.

 ” This year I have a number of things on.
 I won the Class 1A Championship in the Coffee Perfection Endurance Trial Championship in 2018 in a 1.0 Nissan Micra, (having just done the opening round as a PR stunt, as I am a Nissan Generation Next Ambassador!).
 I am back in this cost effective series this year, again in a Micra- and the title defence started in the best possible way, with a win at the opening round, the ALMC Spring Lanes Trial, two weeks ago”

 “I will also return to the Stryker Championship with the intention of running right at the front, more regularly this season!
 I have stepped up my fitness regime a lot this year and have also been working with Alan Heary (alanheary.com), the sports Mind Coach- who is fantastic.
 I will also be working with the guys in the Virtual Race Academy (Vra.ie) at Mondello to show how Sim training can improve and hone a driver’s skills on track.

 As well as this I will compete in a number of rounds of the Citroen C1 Challenge in the UK, starting with the four hour race in Anglesey on May 25th”